yueguoguo/yueguoguo.github.io/_posts/2023-03-24-build-recommender-with-chatgpt.md

 The steps for developing the collaborative filtering recommender system are shown below.
-It is worth noting that **in addition to the core function codes of the recommender system, unit test development, system integration, document development, etc., are also considered into the scope of the project.
+It is worth noting that **in addition to the core function codes of the recommender system, unit test development, system integration, document development, etc., are also considered into the scope of the project**.

-* Develop the function codes for the major components in the recommender system.
+1. Develop the function codes for the major components in the recommender system.
   * Obtain the dataset.
   * Do the split of the dataset into train and test sets.
   * Build the model with the SAR algorithm.
   * Evaluate the model with recall@k and precision@k metrics.
-* Develop the unit tests.
+1. Develop the unit tests.
-* Integrate the individual functions into a pipeline script.
+1. Integrate the individual functions into a pipeline script.
-* Reorganize the repository.
+1. Reorganize the repository.
-* Develop the documentation.
+1. Develop the documentation.

 In this project, the above tasks are accomplished by using ChatGPT.
 The detailed prompts used for the above steps can be found in the prompts listed